 There is not enough evidence to say that green tea can help to treat cancer or reduce the risk of it coming back.

 Tea polyphenols decrease serum levels of prostate-specific antigen, hepatocyte growth factor, and vascular endothelial growth factor in prostate cancer patients and inhibit production of hepatocyte growth factor and vascular endothelial growth factor in vitro.
-Mclarty J (and others).
+J Mclarty and others.
 Cancer Prev Res (Phila).
 2009 Jul;2(7):673-82.
-Epub 2009 Jun 19.

 Dairy foods and calcium